Ask yourself: does your book represent you in the best possible way?

 Before & After

-In this blog article on good typesetting, I look into the typographic issues more closely.
-Suffice it to say, once I had the text in my InDesign software, I could quickly clean things up: a better text font, improved spacing, and a host of other typographic no-no’s were fixed.
+In this blog article on good typesetting, I examine typographic issues more closely.
+Once I had the text in my InDesign software, I could quickly clean things up: a better text font, improved spacing, and a host of other typographic no-nos were addressed.

 Extract and Reset